ketpic/ketcindy/forWindows/ReadmeWinE.txt

                * Head of userhome : choose usually "d".
                * Version of R : choose "d" in the case of 3.4.2.
                * Version of Maxima : choose "d" in the case of 5.37.3.
-               *  KetcindyPluign.jar and dirhead will be copied into Cinderella/Plugins.
+               *  KetcindyPluign.jar and ketcindy.ini will be copied into Cinderella/Plugins.
       (2) Double-click copywork.bat.
                * Name of work directory : choose 1 in the case of ketcindy.
                * Path of work directory